Ego Defined: Getting A Sense For The Self

 Both childhood and adult trauma can result in ego damage and low self-esteem, bringing shame and guilt.
 A weak ego can indicate that you need to heal from past trauma or depression.
 A therapist can assist you with changing thoughts, feelings, and behaviors to help heal your ego, whatever its size.

 A disproportionately sized ego could make reaching out for help from a mental health professional challenging, especially in person.
 You may be embarrassed about your ego issues, for example, or may fear being seen going to a therapist’s office.
-Online therapy may make you feel more comfortable since you can access it from the comfort of your home.
+Online therapy may make you feel more comfortable since you can reach it from the comfort of your home.
 You might also find it more convenient since appointments can be made outside of normal business hours.

 This form of internet-based therapy has been determined to be just as effective as in-person counseling.
 A comprehensive meta-analysis of studies in the field found no significant differences regarding outcomes for individuals who attended counseling sessions online versus in person.
 The review considered various populations and mental health conditions.